English Toy Terrier (Black & Tan)

 This canine breed shed their hair throughout the year, but as the hair is quite short, it shouldn’t pose too much of a problem.

-Nutrition of the English Toy Terrier (Black & Tan)
+English Toy Terrier (Black & Tan): Grooming

-Health of the English Toy Terrier (Black & Tan)
+English Toy Terrier (Black & Tan): Health

 When properly cared for and given a good quality, nutritious diet, the average life expectancy of this terrier breed is between 11 to 13 years.